laurenchen0631/English-Learning/category/common_phrase.md

 	- this grisly ending is anything but sentimental
 	- I will be anything but quiet on Saturday night.
 	- The media once portrayed the governor as anything but ineffective; they now, however, make her out to be the epitome of fecklessness.
+- nowhere near 遠非 == Not nearly.
+	- he's nowhere near as popular as he used to be
 - one and the same 同一個事物/同一個人 == the same thing or person
 	- I was amazed to discover that Mary's husband and Jane's son are one and the same (person).
 - what/how/why/.. in the world 究竟/到底 == used to emphasize your surprise when asking a question